alfclark/Abogabot/README.md

 ## EX1 - LaunchX Front-end web development

 This project was made following the documents from LaunchX program.
-[Github Pages](https://github.com/LaunchX-InnovaccionVirtual/FrontEnd-Mision/tree/main/01%20-%20INTRO/practicas)
+[LaunchX Link](https://github.com/LaunchX-InnovaccionVirtual/FrontEnd-Mision/tree/main/01%20-%20INTRO/practicas)

 ---
 ### Understanding the background for developing a web dev project.